Plastic Surgery Residency

 Microsurgery

 In preparation for microsurgery, residents will work with a murine model to achieve competency with vascular anastomoses to prepare for the operating room.
 A variety of defects, often of traumatic or iatrogenic nature, will be presented to the surgical team, allowing the opportunity to formulate a solution using advanced technologies and techniques.
-Among the frequently treated challenges are defects produced by excision of head and neck cancer and breast cancer.
+Among the frequently treated challenges are defects produced by excision of head & neck cancer and breast cancer.

 Central Texas VA Health Care System

-Practice at the hospital includes a full range of plastic surgical problems and techniques including abdominoplasty, rhinoplasty, breast reconstruction and skin cancer excision.
+Practice at the hospital includes a full range of plastic surgical problems and techniques including abdominoplasty, rhinoplasty, breast reconstruction, and skin cancer excision.

-AY 2021-2022 Block Rotation Schedule
+AY 2024-2025 Block Rotation Schedule

 In addition to clinical training, residents attend and participate in conferences that enhance their medical knowledge.
 These include areas of basic sciences as applied to surgery, critical care, trauma, diagnosis, pathology, and treatment of surgical diseases.
 During the first two years of residency, many of these conferences are held in conjunction with the off-service rotations and general surgery department.